Ultimate Warrior Challenge Mexico: History

-Founded in 2009, UWC Mexico held its first event on February 28th at the Tijuana Municipal Auditorium, titled UWC: Baja California vs. California, featuring talent from the Baja California Peninsula and Southern California.
+Founded in 2009, UWC Mexico held its first event on February 28th at the Tijuana Municipal Auditorium, titled UWC Mexico 1: Baja California vs. California, featuring talent from the Baja California Peninsula and Southern California.

-On May 30th, 2009, at the UWC: Furia Cachanilla event, the inaugural UWC champion was revealed.
+On May 30th, 2009, at the UWC Mexico 2: Furia Cachanilla event, the inaugural UWC champion was revealed.
 In the main event, Akbarh Arreola defeated Adam Lehman in 49 seconds to become the company's welterweight champion.
 The aforementioned event also marked the first time a women's fight took place in the history of Mexican MMA.
 There, Margarita De La Cruz Ramírez and Cristina Marks, making their professional debut, faced off in a close fight, with Ramírez winning by submission in the first round.

 In 2015, shortly after UWC Mexico 14, the promotion discontinued its sporting activities for unknown reasons, causing its fighters to move to other national promotions such as Xtreme Fighters Latino; some of them would later sign with LUX Fight League.
 Four years passed before UWC returned, with UWC Mexico 20: Legacy held on August 24, 2019.

+In 2020, and due to the COVID-19 pandemic, UWC events were held in the Entram Gym starting with the UWC Mexico 22: Total War event.
+Despite the fading of the virus and the reopening to the public, the famous gym has established itself as one of UWC's main venues.

 In 2021, UWC announced an exclusive multi-year streaming agreement with UFC Fight Pass.
 In January 2024, UWC CEO Alejandro Islas announced the renewal of contract with them.